s5k6/shelltalk/README.md

     **sub-reapers**, see pid_namespaces(7).

-The OS must maintain the exit status of a child for retrieval by its parent.
+The OS must maintain the exit status of a child for retrieval by its parent (while the reaper don't care).
 Thus, under a long-living parent, zombies may amass and pollute the process table.

 ⇒ Wait for your children lest they become zombies.